TheEliForbes/cronus-monitoring/charts/grafana/FLUX.md

 # Flux language setup
 ## Manual Setup
 - [Flux](https://docs.influxdata.com/flux/v0.12/) is still in beta, so this information may be out of date
-- [Enable](https://docs.influxdata.com/flux/v0.12/introduction/installation) Flux by setting the `flux-enabled` option to `true` under the `http` section of your influxdb.conf
+- [Enable](https://docs.influxdata.com/flux/v0.12/introduction/installation) Flux by setting the `flux-enabled` option to `true` under the `http` section of the influxdb.conf
 - Follow instructions laid out by [Flux Datasource for Grafana](https://grafana.com/plugins/grafana-influxdb-flux-datasource)

 ## Cronus-Monitoring Setup